sybila/biodivine-aeon-py/README.md

  > In any case, on linux, you'll need typical "essential" build tools like `cmake` and `clang`
  > to even build the Z3 dependency, regardless of the linking process.
 On debian-ish distros,
- > `apt install build-essential cmake clang` should be sufficient.
+ > `apt install build-essential cmake clang` should be enough.

  > On Apple Silicon, dynamic linking for Z3 is currently not working out-of-the-box if
  > you installed Z3 through `brew`, because the library files are not discoverable by `clang`